CycloneDX/cyclonedx-python-lib/docs/install.rst

 `xml-validation`
     Install the optional dependencies needed for XML validation.
 `validation`
-    Install the optional dependencies needed for the validations above.
+    Install the optional dependencies needed for all supported validations.

 They can be used when installing in order to include additional dependencies, e.g.: